Generalized range of slow random walks on trees: Introduction

-{The rest of the paper is decomposed as follows: in Section \ref{sec2} after short preliminaries (Section \ref{sec2.1}) we prove theorems of Section \ref{sec1}.
-For these proofs (Section \ref{sec2.2}) we check that the four assumptions (\ref{Hypothese1}-\ref{Hypothese4}) of Theorem \ref{Prop2} are realized obtaining simultaneously the asymptotic of $h_n$.
-In section \ref{sec2.3} we prove Theorem \ref{Prop2} : essentially Proposition \ref{Prop1} is assumed to be true and we only check that if Assumptions \eqref{Hypothese3} and \eqref{Hypothese4} are true then the theorem comes. \\ In Section \ref{sec3} we prove Proposition \ref{Prop1}, this is the most technical part of the paper which can be read independently of the other parts : in Section \ref{sec3.1} we summarize usual facts, in a second sub-section we prove a lower bound for stopped generalized range $\mathcal{R}_{T^n}(g_n,\mathbf{f}_n)$ and finally in a last one an upper bound. \\ Finally in the last section we present some estimates about sums of i.i.d. random variables useful for the proof of the examples of Section \ref{sec1}.}
+{The rest of the paper is decomposed as follows: in Section \ref{sec2}, after short preliminaries (Section \ref{sec2.1}), we prove the theorems of Section \ref{sec1}.
+For these proofs (Section \ref{sec2.2}), we check that the four assumptions (\ref{Hypothese1}-\ref{Hypothese4}) of Theorem \ref{Prop2} are realized, obtaining simultaneously the asymptotic of $h_n$.
+In section \ref{sec2.3}, we prove Theorem \ref{Prop2} : essentially, Proposition \ref{Prop1} is assumed to be true and we only check that if Assumptions \eqref{Hypothese3} and \eqref{Hypothese4} are true then the theorem comes. \\ We prove Proposition \ref{Prop1} in section \ref{sec3}, this is the most technical part of the paper which can be read independently of the other parts : in Section \ref{sec3.1}, we summarize usual facts, in a second sub-section we prove a lower bound for stopped generalized range $\mathcal{R}_{T^n}(g_n,\mathbf{f}^n)$ and finally in a last one an upper bound. \\ In section \ref{sec4bis} we present some estimates on sums of i.i.d. random variables useful for the proof of the examples of Section \ref{sec1}.
+Finally, we resume in a last section (page \pageref{notations}) the notations which are transversal along the paper. }